Hanson-joy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-Inventing is a combination of brains and materials.
-The more brains you use, the less material you need
+The success combination in business is: Do what you do better... and: do more of what you do...